Muts256/Email_Analysis_AI/ws1_Methodology.md

 #### Overview

-This template is the foundation of every analysis in this project.
-It provides a repeatable, structured approach to phishing triage, designed to be followed consistently, whether you are analysing the first suspicious email or fiftieth.
+This template is the foundation of most analyses.
+It  provides a repeatable, structured approach to phishing triage, designed to be followed consistently, whether you are analysing the first suspicious email or the fiftieth.

 AI is used as an analytical aid throughout this process.
 Each section notes where AI was applied, what it was asked to do, and whether it genuinely added value.

 ---

 #### Step 1: Initial Observation

 Before diving into headers or links, take a moment to record your first impressions.
 What made this email suspicious?
 Trust your instincts.

 *What to note:*
 - What triggered the suspicion (reported by user, caught by filter, random check)